vsoch/opensource-art/README.md

 You can write a description here, if you like!
 ```

-The image path should be under the root "assets/img" in the repository.
+The image path should be under the root "assets/images" in the repository.
 Thus for the above:

 ```bash
 2018/tim-holman-circle-packing.jpg --> assets/images/2018/tim-holman-circle-packing.jpg
 ```

+**important** notice that the image name has the **same** unique resource identifier (`tim-holman-circle-packing`) as the post.
+This is important for programmatic things, and it will be checked and tested.

 Finally, notice that the (more verbose if you like) description is at the bottom, under everything.
 Feel
 free to write as little or as much as you like here!